Skip to Content

 The App Had to be Used on Both Cruise Lines

-When I was on both cruises we had to use the cruise lines app to book theatre shows.
+When I was on both cruises, we had to use the cruise lines app to book theatre shows.

 The Smaller Size Was Great in Some Ways

-On Iona we were right at the end of the ship and I didn’t time it but I’m sure if I was at the other end and wanted to pop back to my cabin I’d be gone for 10-15 minutes, on Ventura we never had that problem which was nice.
+On Iona, we were right at the end of the ship, and I didn’t time it, but I’m sure if I was at the other end and wanted to pop back to my cabin, I’d be gone for 10-15 minutes.
+On Ventura, we never had that problem – which was nice.

 It wasn’t quite the same as being on a river cruise ship where you’re only ever a few metres from your cabin, but it was nice to be able to wander around the ship without too much trouble.

-If you are somebody with mobility issues, or who doesn’t want to walk up 10 flights of stairs smaller ships can be a really good choice.
+If you are somebody with mobility issues or who doesn’t want to walk up 10 flights of stairs, smaller ships can be a really good choice.

 The Formal Nights and Dress Codes Varied

-Most cruise lines will have the same rules across the entire fleet but things were different on both of our cruises.
+Most cruise lines will have the same rules across the entire fleet, but things were different on both of our cruises.

-This isn’t a problem lots of people love the formal nights and dress codes, but it just goes to show that just because you’ve enjoyed a cruise on one cruise ship, you can’t necessarily assume that you’ll like a cruise on all cruise ships in the fleet.
+This isn’t a problem.
+Lots of people love the formal nights and dress codes, but it just goes to show that just because you’ve enjoyed a cruise on one cruise ship, you can’t necessarily assume that you’ll like a cruise on all cruise ships in the fleet.

-On our Iona cruise, we had no problems with the weather at all, but our Ventura cruise was the roughest cruise that I’ve ever been on.
-To find out how we dealt with it, and why I wouldn’t take this cruise again, check out this video next:
+To find out how we dealt with it and why I wouldn’t take this cruise again, check out this video next:

 Free Insiders Cruise Line Guide